 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Gabarone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Gabarone as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Gabarone comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Gabarone refilled.

 - Take Gabarone by mouth with or without food.

 - Do not take an antacid containing aluminum or magnesium within 2 hours before you take Gabarone.

 - If you are taking half of a scored tablet as your dose, take the other half of that tablet as your next dose.
-Throw away any half-tablets not used within several days of breaking a scored tablet.
+Throw away any half-tablets not used within 28 days of breaking a scored tablet.

 - Do not suddenly stop taking Gabarone.
 Patients taking Gabarone to prevent seizures may have an increased risk of seizures if the medicine is suddenly stopped.
 If you need to stop Gabarone or add a new medicine, your doctor will gradually lower your dose.

 - If you miss a dose of Gabarone, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Gabarone.

 - Gabarone may cause drowsiness, dizziness, or blurred vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Gabarone with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.